-- 1. Ensure that CCS Research Training Award for Postdoctoral Fellows 2023 is selected in the workbench (RTA-PDF-23). - if not, click the program name on the left under Programs with Applications in progress - 2.
+- 1. Log in to EGrAMS to access the home screen/Application workbench. - 2.
+Ensure that CCS Research Training Award for PhD 2024 is selected in the workbench (RTA-PH-24). - If it is not, click the program name on the left under Programs with Applications in progress. - 3.
 Click the button to access the application:

-- 3. Click on the background tab to begin. - II.
+- 4. Click on the background tab to begin. - II.
 Enter details of your application